Collaborative Research Grants (IUCRG)

 IUCRG will fund projects in emerging fields of study, innovative or multidisciplinary research with the potential to significantly increase Indiana University’s research competitiveness, reputation and funding.
 Proposals should fit at least one of the following subject areas:

 All proposals should indicate which category or mix of categories from this list of areas best describes the proposed research.
-Arts and Humanities proposals that do not fit into these categories should be submitted to Indiana University’s New Frontiers seed funding program.
+Arts and Humanities proposals that do not fit into these categories should be submitted to Indiana University’s New Frontiers funding program.

 Terms of Awards: Applicants can request up to $75,000 for one year.
 Budgets must be justified and consistent with the scope of the proposed project.
 Applicants must commit to submitting an external funding proposal within 18 months from the start of the award; failure to do so will preclude eligibility for future internal funding programs.
-Final reports are required at study completion detailing the project’s progress including proposals submitted and funding received.
+Recipients of funding in 2015-16 will participate in an open Workshop in the spring of 2017 where awardees will present project results and detailed plans to secure external funding.
+Final reports are required at study completion, detailing the project’s progress including proposals submitted and funding received.
 IUCRG support should be acknowledged in all related publications and reports.
-Recipients of funding will participate in an open Workshop in the spring of 2014 where awardees will present project results and detailed plans to secure external funding.
-Award notices are expected to go out no later than February 15th with funds available March 15, 2013.
+Award notices are expected to go out no later than April 1, 2016 with funds available beginning May 1, 2016.

 - Background and Significance of the larger project, including discussion of the scientific or scholarly opportunities made possible through this new collaboration